 The Difference Between Selection and Award Criteria

-Although the selection and award criteria must be developed and managed quite separately, it is possible for Procurement Officers to conduct these stages simultaneously or in any order where the procedure allows.
+Although the selection and award criteria must be developed and managed quite separately, it is possible for buyers to conduct these stages simultaneously or in any order where the procedure allows.
 For instance, when using an Open Procedure it may be desirable to assess the tenders (award stage) prior to checking minimum criteria are met when only a small number of bids have been received.
 Where this is done you must still ensure that you verify the absence of grounds for exclusion and of fulfilment of the selection criteria.
 This needs to be carried out in an impartial and transparent manner so that no contract is awarded to a bidder that should have been excluded or does not meet the selection criteria.

 Example areas that are commonly known as "selection" and "award" criteria are listed in the table below: